Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 🧭 Which Number System Should You Use?

 A beginner-friendly shortcut is this: use native Korean numbers for many “countable everyday things,” and use Sino-Korean numbers for information systems.
-This is not perfect, but it will help you speak more naturally most of the time.
+This isn't perfect, but it will help you speak more naturally most of the time.

 | Situation | Usually Use | Korean Example | Pronunciation | Meaning |